 This post may contain affiliate links.

-With Summer beginning, it is time for some good old classic outdoor games for kids.
+With Summer beginning, it is time for some good old classic outdoor games for kids of all ages.
+Even parents will enjoy playing many of these with their kids.
 These are the the old throwbacks that I used to play as a kid.
 It seems like kids these days don’t know how to play so many of the old classics, so I am teaching them to my kids this Summer!

 - Mother May I- This game is played in a group with one person being the Mother.
 The rest of the group is a distance away facing the mother.
 One person in the group asks the person in the front, “Mother, may I take (choose a number) steps forward?”
 The person at the front then says, “Yes, you may.” or “No, you may not.”
 Kids can get creative and ask to roll, take baby steps, take leaps, twirls, etc. The first person to tag the “mother” in the front wins and is the next person in the front.

 - Capture the Flag– I played this all the time with big groups of friends.
 You need two groups or teams and two flags or markers and a large area divided in half.
 Each team has a flag or other marker at the team’s base.
 The object of the game is to run across to the other team’s territory, capture their flag and make it safely back to your own territory without being tagged.
 If you are tagged you get sent to the enemy’s jail.
 A member of your own team can rescue you from jail by tagging you and running back.
 Only one person can be rescued at a time.
 This is fun played at night or in the day.